- Gender and Relationships

 You shouldn’t keep on calling or sending her texts as she will see you as more of an irritant than the most irritants things in the world.
 This will only increase her resolve to remain silent.
 Again, you will be doing yourself injustice – she doesn’t want to talk to you and here you’re pestering her to talk to you.
 She might take advantage of your vulnerability, that is, desperation.
 Don’t bother her because that’s what she wants – not to be bothered.

 You can deduce how long you should be silent towards her.
 One to two weeks is enough.
 Afterwards, ask her why she has been ignoring your texts and calls, or why she lied to you when the truth is not as she had said.
 Ask her what she’s thinking about the relationship.
-Let her know being silent is not an effective tool to communicate something of which she is dissatisfied about when it comes to relationships.
+Let her know being silent is not an effective tool to communicate something of which she is dissatisfied about.

 Fact: When you decide not to trouble her by giving her the space she needs of which she has decided intentionally not to talk to you because she’s thinking of dumping you or ending the relationship; if she doesn’t call or text you for a week or so after remaining silent towards her then consider the relationship is no more.
 Within the period of silence she should have contacted you because: